CDCgov/tn93/README.md

 ## Overview

-This repository contains a Python implementation of the Tamura-Nei (TN93) distance calculation for HIV sequences.
-When provided with two HIV sequences to compare, this software returns a distance value between 0 and 1.
-See [NOTES](https://github.com/CDCgov/tn93/NOTES.md) for more information on the algorithm
+This repository contains a Python implementation of the Tamura-Nei (TN93) distance calculation.
+When provided with two sequences to compare, this software returns a distance value between 0 and 1 using the Tamura-Nei nucleotide substitution model.
+See  [Estimation of the number of nucleotide substitutions in the control region of mitochondrial DNA in humans and chimpanzees](https://pubmed.ncbi.nlm.nih.gov/8336541/) and [NOTES](https://github.com/CDCgov/tn93/blob/main/NOTES.md) for more information on the algorithm.

 ## Usage